How many autonomous vehicle collisions will the California DMV record for October, November, and December 2023 combined?

 Started Sep 07, 2023 09:00PM UTC

-Closing Jan 01, 2024 05:00AM UTC
+Closed Jan 01, 2024 05:00AM UTC

 Advances in artificial Intelligence, robotics, and sensory technology have sparked a revolution in self-driving vehicles (NHTSA, Wired).
 However, concerns about safety and distrust of AI may hamper progress (National Law Review, International Journal of Human Computer Interaction).